Myster-Pmf/DevTalk/README.md

 ### Chat Experience

 - Multi-tab workflow with persistent tab state
-- Per-tab system prompts
+- Per-tab system prompt
-- Real-time streaming with `Send` to `Stop` state switching
+- Real-time streaming with `Send` / `Stop` state switching
+- Auto-expanding composer (grows up to 5 lines, then scrolls) with image attachment area above it
 - Message editing, deletion, copy, and resend-from-here actions
 - Assistant response regeneration with version navigation
+- User message bubbles styled in green; assistant bubbles in the accent palette
-- Image attachment support for vision-capable models
+- Image attachment preview stacked above the composer; remove individual attachments before sending
+- Clear chat button on the active tab
+- Dark and light theme, toggled from the toolbar
 - Mobile-friendly layout with slide-out side panels

 ### Tooling and Inspection